 A general rule of thumb is that you are much better off having a low-interest credit card than you are to have a rewards card that has a higher interest rate.
 Just think about it: Would you rather save a couple of hundred dollars a year in interest, or have enough ‘points’ to get a new kettle?

-Rewards cards can be good, but you need to pay them off in full each month and utilise the 55 days interest free to your advantage.
+Rewards cards can be good - such as frequent flyer credit cards if you regularly travel - but you need to pay them off in full each month and utilise the 55 days interest-free to your advantage.
 If your debt is going to sit on the card unpaid, forget the rewards cards.

 Choosing a credit card limit